Rent safe and private dog parks hosted by locals

 What equipment do I need to get started with flyball?
 You don't need specialized equipment to begin training your dog for flyball.
 Start with basic obedience training and focus on building a strong recall and a love for retrieving.
 For practicing jumps at home, you can use household items like a broom handle balanced between chairs, gradually increasing the height as your dog progresses.
 A tennis ball is essential for fetch practice.
 As your dog advances, you can consider investing in regulation flyball equipment, but it's not necessary in the initial stages.

 What are the basic steps to train my dog for flyball?
 Begin by reinforcing basic obedience commands like "sit," "stay," and "come."
 Work on retrieving, encouraging your dog to catch and hold a tennis ball reliably.
 Introduce jumping practice with low obstacles, gradually increasing the height as your dog gains confidence.
-Practice the "box turn" width="1568" height="1045" by teaching your dog to touch a target with their paw, eventually simulating the action of triggering the flyball box.
+Practice the "box turn" by teaching your dog to touch a target with their paw, eventually simulating the action of triggering the flyball box.
 Finally, combine all the elements and practice running a simulated flyball course.
 Remember to use positive reinforcement throughout the training process, keeping it fun and rewarding for your dog.

 David Adams photo